medusajs/medusa/docs/content/add-plugins/paypal.md

 3. This component renders a PayPal button to initialize the payment using PayPal.
 You use the components from the PayPal React components library to render the button and you pass the `PayPalScriptProvider` component the Client ID.
 Make sure to replace `<CLIENT_ID>` with the environment variable you added.
 4. When the button is clicked, the `handlePayment` function is executed.
 In this method, you initialize the payment authorization using `actions.order.authorize()`.
 It takes the customer to another page to log in with PayPal and authorize the payment.
 5. After the payment is authorized successfully on PayPal’s portal, the fulfillment function passed to `actions.order.authorize().then` will be executed.
 6. In the fulfillment function, you first ensure that the payment session for the PayPal payment provider is set as the [selected Payment Session in the cart](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartPaymentSession).
-Then, you send a request to the server to [update the payment session](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartPaymentSessionUpdate) data with the authorization data received from PayPal.
+Then, you send a request to the backend to [update the payment session](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartPaymentSessionUpdate) data with the authorization data received from PayPal.
 7. You then [complete the cart and place the order](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartComplete).
 If that is done successfully, you just show a success alert.
 You can change this based on the behavior you want in your storefront.

 You can then import this component where you want to show it in your storefront.

-If you run the Medusa server and the storefront server, you should see the PayPal button on checkout.
+If you run the Medusa backend and the storefront backend, you should see the PayPal button on checkout.

 ![PayPal Button](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000492/Medusa%20Docs/PayPal/PsibgPY_xtqdli.png)